Ontario Construction News staff writer

 The governments of Canada and Ontario have announced funding for two cycling and public transit infrastructure in the city of Guelph.

 The federal government is investing more than $1.8 million to the cycling network expansion and $2.7 million to the Guelph Central Station project through the Public Transit Infrastructure stream of the Investing in Canada infrastructure plan.
-The provincial government will offer more than $3 million, while the city of Guelph’s contribution is more than $11 million to both projects.
+The provincial government will commit more than $3 million, while the city of Guelph’s contribution is more than $11 million.

 The second project consists of the construction of a new Guelph Transit terminal building at Guelph Central Station.
 The new building will include passenger waiting areas and public washrooms, as well as amenities for transit employees.